quixio/quix-docs/docs/apis/streaming-writer-api/setup.md

 ??? info "Start for free"
     [Book a session](https://meetings.hubspot.com/mike-rosam/product-demo) with us to start for free.

-    We will create a time limited free account for you, and our experts will help you get started with your specific use case.
+    We will create a time-limited free account for you, and our experts will help you get started with your specific use case.

 2. Obtain a Personal Access Token - you need this to authenticate requests.